byteclubfr/copycast/README.md

 - At the beginning of the session, the teacher starts *copycast* on its machine, watching a specific directory.
-- Attendees connect through their browser to the provided local network address.
+- Attendees connect through their web browser to the provided local network address.
 - Their screen displays the directory tree on the left and the selected file on the right, like a readonly text-editor.